brian-team/brian2/docs_sphinx/user/models.rst

 the methods ``'linear'``, ``'euler'`` and ``'heun'`` while `SpatialNeuron` objects will use ``'linear'``, ``'exponential_euler'``, ``'rk2'`` or ``'heun'``.

+You will get an ``INFO`` message telling you which integration method Brian decided to use, together with information about how much time it took to apply the integration method to your equations.
+If other methods have been tried but were not applicable, you will also see the time it took to try out those other methods.
+In some cases, checking other methods (in particular the ``'linear'`` method which attempts to solve the equations analytically) can take a considerable amount of time -- to avoid wasting this time, you can always chose the integration method manually (see below).
+You can also suppress the message by raising the log level or by explicitly suppressing ``'method_choice'`` log messages -- for details, see :doc:`../advanced/logging`.

 If you prefer to chose an integration algorithm yourself, you can do so using the ``method`` keyword for `NeuronGroup`, `Synapses`, or `SpatialNeuron`.
 The complete list of available methods is the following: